mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake.md

 Make sure to backup your key in a secure location.
 You can get the key by running the following command:

    ```
-   cat /bake-buddy/signer/data/.tezos-signer/secret_keys
+   cat /mavpay/signer/data/.mavryk-signer/secret_keys
    ```

 Then, import the baker public key hash to MavBake node:

-Get the tz1-tz3 address which is the hashed public key of the baker key:
+Get the mv1-mv3 address which is the hashed public key of the baker key:

    ```
-   cat /bake-buddy/signer/data/.tezos-signer/public_key_hashs
+   cat /mavpay/signer/data/.mavryk-signer/public_key_hashs
    ```

 Import the hashed key to the MavBake node:

    ```
-   mavbake node client import secret key baker http://127.0.0.1:20090/tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF
+   mavbake node client import secret key baker http://127.0.0.1:20090/mv1WyiGYVL8D6CE81AYnQseALR6zh8v3J3Dr
    ```

-> Change the tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF to the hashed key you got from the previous command.
+> Change the mv1WyiGYVL8D6CE81AYnQseALR6zh8v3J3Dr to the hashed key you got from the previous command.

 #### Register Ledger key as baker on the blockchain
 For this step your node level must be synced with the latest block on the blockchain explorer.
-You must also temporarily open your Ledger Tezos Wallet app to register your key as a baker (__note__: as well as when voting).
-For all other baker operations, you must use the Tezos Baking app.
+You must also temporarily open your Ledger Mavryk Wallet app to register your key as a baker (__note__: as well as when voting).
+For all other baker operations, you must use the Mavryk Baking app.

    ```
    mavbake register-key